The Corporate Governance Review: Portugal

 Primary contact between the board of directors and the shareholders occurs at the annual shareholders' general meeting, in which directors usually take part.
 Other formal contact opportunities may arise from the exercise, by the shareholders, of their right to information.

-Corporate governance will continue to be a significant concern for companies and their stakeholders in the future, both for listed and non-listed companies, especially by reason of the ongoing proliferation of non-statutory rules and regulations issued under the powers of regulatory entities.
-The implementation in Portugal of the Long-Term Shareholder Engagement Directive (SHRD II) – currently under discussion in the National Parliament - will bring about some developments in very relevant matters, such as directors' remuneration and third party transactions as regards companies trading in a regulated market.
+Corporate governance will continue to be a significant concern for companies and their stakeholders in the future, both for listed and non-listed companies, especially by reason of the continuing proliferation of non-statutory rules and regulations issued under the powers of regulatory entities.
+The implementation in Portugal of the SRD II has brought about a set of duties requiring listed companies to adapt internal processes on transactions with related parties and will force important changes to the way remuneration policies are designed, discussed and disclosed that are expected to spill over to other non-listed companies as best practices.